Monument Fire

 The Monument Fire (formerly known as the Panther Fire) was a wildfire west of Big Bar in Shasta-Trinity National Forest, Trinity County, California in the United States.
 The fire, which was started by a lightning strike, was first reported on July 30, 2021.
-The communities of Big Flat, Big Bar, Del Loma, and Cedar Flat were evacuated, and Highway 299 was closed in the area.
+The communities of Big Bar, Big Flat, Del Loma, and Cedar Flat were evacuated, and Highway 299 was closed in the area.
 The fire destroyed four structures, including three homes.
-By the evening of October 27, the fire had burned 223,124 acre and was fully contained, and is the fifteenth-largest fire in modern California history.
+By the evening of October 27, the fire had burned 223,124 acre and was fully contained, and is the 15th largest fire in modern California history.

 Progression

 July

 The Monument Fire was first reported burning west of Big Bar in Shasta-Trinity National Forest around 6:00 PM on July 30, 2021.
 The cause of the fire was a lightning strike.
 The fire was first called the Panther Fire.
 Its name was changed by August 1 to the Monument Fire.